DLR-SC/tigl/tests/tiglviewer-report/README.md

 to the url of the file.
 The file can be a local path or an online resource.
 If the path starts with `"http"` it will be downloaded from the given url.

+If the dict has the optional key `"before_script"`, the associated value will be interpreted as js commands that are to be run before a screenshot is taken.

 If the dict has the optional key `"extra_screenshots"`, the associated value will be interpreted as a list of dicts with the required keys `"name"` and `"script"`.
 These dicts can be used to add custom screenshots labeled by `"name"` for the CPACS file.
 The